 #4 Implement Continuous Integration and Delivery

-CI / CD are indispensable components of ever-fresh platforms.
-As you modernize your legacy system, make sure to integrate DevOps practices into the process.
+CI/CD are indispensable components of ever-fresh platforms.
+As you modernize your legacy system, make sure to integrate DevOps services and best practices into the process.
 This way, your no-longer-legacy system will be getting continuous improvements.

 #5 Take Advantage of IoT, AI, and other Value-Driving Tech